idaholab/TMAP8/doc/content/verification_and_validation/ver-1id.md

 ## Results

 A comparison of the concentration of AB as a function of time is plotted in [ver-1id_comparison_pressure].
 The TMAP8 calculations are found to be in good agreement with the analytical solution, with a root mean square percentage error (RMSPE) of RMSPE =  0.19%.
-The concentration of A$_2$ and B$_2$ as a function of time are also plotted in [ver-1id_comparison_pressure].
+The concentrations of A$_2$ and B$_2$ as a function of time are also plotted in [ver-1id_comparison_pressure].

 !media comparison_ver-1id.py
        image_name=ver-1id_comparison_pressure.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1id_comparison_pressure
-       caption=Comparison of concentration of AB as a function of time calculated through TMAP8 and analytically for the solution in surfdep condition with high barrier energy [!cite](ambrosek2008verification).
+       caption=Comparison of concentration of AB as a function of time calculated through TMAP8 and analytically for the solution in surfdep condition with high barrier energy [!citep](ambrosek2008verification).

 ## Input files